jmickle66666666/DoomUnity/README.md

 `MapData map = new MapData(wad, "MAP01");`
 `Texture2D impSprite = DoomGraphic.BuildPatch("TROOA1", wad);`

-To run the engine stuff, you'll need to generate `nasty.wad` and put that and (at least one) IWAD in the root folder of your project (just below Assets).
+# Can I play doom in this yet?

+Kinda? you can run around levels!

+To get the engine running in Unity, just pop a gameobject in an empty scene and add the `GameSetup` component, and attach the `VanillaPlayer` prefab to the player prefab option.
+You can enter and commandline arguments here, too.

+You will need a Doom IWAD!
+Currently supports Doom 1, Doom 2, Final Doom, Freedoom and Chex Quest.

+To run extra PWADs, add `-file path_to_wads` to the commandline parameters.

 For Midi, you must have a soundfont file in the root directory, and merge in a wad with MIDI files.
 The IWADS use MUS files and those are not supported yet.

+# Building the engine wad

+To run the engine stuff, you'll need to generate `nasty.wad` and put that in the root folder of your project (just below Assets).

 To build the engine wad: you need to have python 3, omgifol, and pillow